The Beverly Hills Hotel: Early history

 In early 1911, Margaret J. Anderson, a wealthy widow, and her son, Stanley S. Anderson, who had been managing the Hollywood Hotel, ordered the construction of the Beverly Hills Hotel, in close proximity to the Burton Green mansion.
 Burton Green, an oil tycoon and real estate developer, President of the Rodeo Land and Water Company, had purchased land in the foothills of the Santa Monica Mountains, which had once been owned by the Mexican government.
 He had begun building mansions on the land, including his own residence, investing some $500,000, but was having difficulty selling them.
 He hired Anderson to build a hotel, which he named Beverly Farms, after his home in Massachusetts, believing that it would attract people to the area, billing it as "halfway between Los Angeles and the sea".
 The Hollywood film industry was taking off at the time, and investors were looking to develop the area.

 A May 11, 1911 edition of the Los Angeles Times announced the news that a "huge Mission-style hotel" was to be built by Anderson, with the motto that "her guests were entitled to the best of everything regardless of cost".

 The hotel opened May 12, 1912, before the city's existence.
 Margaret and Stanley took up residence within the hotel grounds.
 By 1914, Hollywood directors, actors, and actresses, such as Mary Pickford and Douglas Fairbanks, Charlie Chaplin, Gloria Swanson, Buster Keaton, Rudolph Valentino, and Will Rogers, had purchased homes in the area, "transforming bean fields surrounding The Beverly Hills Hotel into prime real estate".
 The city of Beverly Hills was established in 1914.
 The first five bungalows of the hotel were built in 1915.
 In 1919, Douglas Fairbanks and his wife, Mary Pickford, bought and expanded a lodge above the hotel, which they named Pickfair.
-According to one publication, a star would know they would have finally "made it" when they received an invitation to dine at Pickfair.
+According to one publication, a star would know they had finally "made it" when they received an invitation to dine at Pickfair.
 Gloria Swanson resided in one of the bungalows of the hotel during her divorce.

 In 1915, the Andersons donated a portion of the hotel's original grounds to the community of Beverly Hills.
 It was used to create the community's first public park.
 Originally known as Sunset Park, it is now Will Rogers Memorial Park.
 An early tradition was the annual Easter egg hunt, put on for the children of the guests and employees.

 Silent film star Harold Lloyd was an early hotel patron, and in 1921, he decided to film a scene at the hotel for A Sailor-Made Man.
 From 1928 to 1932, the hotel was owned by the Interstate Company.
 Interstate had to close the hotel during the Great Depression years, although the company leased the bungalows out as rental properties.
 With Bank of America funding, the hotel reopened in 1932.